 A: We recognize that some students and staff members are at an increased risk for severe COVID-19 illness, live with a person who is at an increased risk, or simply do not feel comfortable returning to an in-person educational environment.
 It is our goal that these individuals are able to safely participate in a remote learning option.

 Parents of children that are more at risk of COVID-19 should speak with their child’s doctor and/or medical professional(s) to determine the best academic and service options for their child.
 Staff should contact human resources if they have conditions that put them at an increased risk of COVID-19.
 Students who have family members who are in high-risk groups may also need to attend school remotely.
-If a child is unable to return to in-person instruction this fall, remote academic instruction and related services will be provided to meet the individualized education program (IEP) and/or instructional program to the greatest extent possible.
+If a child is unable to return to in-person instruction, remote academic instruction and related services will be provided to meet the individualized education program (IEP) and/or instructional program to the greatest extent possible.

 Q: Will testing for COVID-19 be conducted at school?